toritsejuFO/darey.io-projects/project-14/README.md

 #### 2. Run Ansible Playbook from jenkins
-* Installed the ansible plugin on jenkins
+* Installed the "Ansible" plugin on jenkins
 * Added private ssh key to global credentials on jenkins
 * Configured jenkins to run ansible playbook through implementation of stages/steps in `Jenkinsfile`
   - Used the jenkins default `BRANCH_NAME` environment variable in the `checkout SCM` stage to ensure true and dynamic multibranch build based on push.